-HANSEL AND GRETEL: WITCH HUNTERS is one of a tsunami of fairy-tale themed projects that is currently flooding our screens.
+There is a tsunami of fairy-tale themed projects that is currently flooding our screens.
 There are in fact four Hansel and Gretel projects dated 2013 on the International Movie Database, including one where the witch lures teens with her own “special blend of marijuana”.
-Fortunately, the version of Hansel and Gretel we saw has a more traditional witch in a candy cottage.
+Fortunately, the WITCH HUNTER version of Hansel and Gretel has a more traditional witch in a candy cottage.
 AccessReel doesn’t have to take drugs to have a good time, kids.
-We like to stay in control.

-Renner and Arterton do the best they can with this material, but they are largely left to spin their wheels.
-Famke Janssen is apparently having so much fun as Head Witch, Muriel, that she seems underused.
+Jeremy Renner and Gemma Arterton do the best they can as Hansel and Gretel, but they are largely left to spin their wheels by the thin premise.
+Famke Janssen is apparently having fun as Head Witch, Muriel, yet seems underused.
 Bjørn Sundquist who was also in DEAD SNOW, has a larger supporting role than one might expect.
 It seems to be a hat-tip to the veteran Norwegian actor.
 One of the best things in the movie is a troll called Edward.
 He’s a marvel of prosthetic make up and animatronics.
 The movie lacks notable action sequences or insightful or even comedic character moments.
 The ending hints at a sequel which shows no lack of confidence on the part of Mr Wirkola and the movie’s producers.

 If you have a desire for a movie with archery, decapitation, dismemberment, exploding bodies and lashings of gore, then this put this on your “must-see” list.
 HANSEL AND GRETEL is a fast moving, trifling of an action film that won’t trouble your mind with plot or character.
 It runs for a speedy 88 minutes.
 I rated it 5/10

 NOTE: You can also check out our interview with the film’s producer Kevin Messick here.